 - When and where?
-This online course will open on November 9, 2020, and remain available until January 15, 2021.
-The course is intended to take approximately six hours of active work, and participants can move through the course at their own pace.
+This online course will open on March 1, 2021, and remain available until May 7, 2021.
+Participants do not need to begin the course on March 1 or on any specific date.
+The course is designed to take approximately six hours of active work, and participants can move through the course at their own pace.

 - Who should participate?
 This course is designed specifically for current and aspiring corporate directors.
 For other professionals, Berkeley Law offers this course in Sustainable Capitalism and ESG.

 - Certificate requirements: Participants who complete all six modules and write at least six reflections will earn a Certificate in ESG: Navigating the Board’s Role from Berkeley Law Executive Education.